alexa/ask-sdk-controls/doc/userGuide.md

 # 5. Developing with Controls

+The central concept of Controls is that a skill can be built from *controls* that encapsulate portions of the skill's state and dialog logic such that controls can be developed independently and then composed together to build an entire skill.
+The framework provides patterns for building and grouping controls and it defines the rules regarding how controls should interact.

 Building a skill using Controls can take a bit of a mental adjustment for developers who are used to implementing skills with a list of `RequestHandlers`.
 The payoff for this leap is that dialog-rich skills can be built using structured and extensible patterns.
 A